15 of the best new memoirs to read in 2023

 Read Twelve Moons for… Caro Giles’s gently moving memoir about a healing year spent between the wild sea and the changing moon on the far edge of Britain.

-Bound by circumstance, financial constraints, illness, and the challenges of single motherhood, Caro Giles has nowhere to go but the fierce Northumberland landscape that surrounds her in this raw and beautiful memoir.
+Bound by circumstance, financial constraints, illness, and the challenges of single motherhood, Caro Giles had nowhere to go but the fierce Northumberland landscape that surrounded her.

-Following the lunar calendar over the course of the year, and with stunning writing, Caro shares her journey to healing with the moon as her constant companion through dark times and joy.
+Following the lunar calendar over the course of the year, this raw and beautiful memoir tracks Caro’s healing journey through dark times and joy, with the moon as her constant companion throughout.

 Why Women Grow by Alice Vincent (2023)